 Best USB-C Hard Drives for Mac iMore 2020

-It's 2019, and if you're not backing up all your data in multiple places, you're not being as safe and secure as you possibly can.
-Backing up your data is probably the most critical thing you can do, and even if you used cloud storage to back up data, you should always have a safe "hard" copy on a hard drive.
-Of course, the current MacBook Pro lineup only has Thunderbolt 3/USB-C ports, but that's OK, because USB-C is fast, future-proof, and will likely replace standard USB, HDMI, DisplayPort, power, and more.
+You might be wondering why you need a USB-C hard drive for your Mac.
+Here's why: if you're not backing up your Mac's data in multiple places, then you're not as safe and secure as you possibly can be.
+Even if you use cloud storage to back up all of your data, you should always have a safe "hard" copy on a hard drive if your data is important.
+Of course, the current MacBook lineup only has Thunderbolt 3/USB-C ports, but that's OK, because USB-C is fast, future-proof, and will likely replace standard USB, HDMI, DisplayPort, power, and more.
 Here are a few options to get you started on your search.

 The G-Drive by G-Technology is a great USB-C hard drive for most people.
 It has 1TB of storage and features a quick drive speed of 7200RPM, with transfer rates of up to 136MB/s, thanks to USB 3.1.
 It comes Mac ready and USB-C ready.

 Samsung's T5 SSD is a solid-state drive that provides way faster transfer rates than physical hard drives.
 Solid-state drives don't have moving parts, so if you happen to drop this one, there's less to break!
-SSDs are more expensive, but with this one, you get write speeds of up 540MB/s, which is over three times faster than many hard drives.
+SSDs are more expensive, but with this one, you get write speeds of up 1,050MB/s.
 If you like to store TV shows and movies on your hard drive, consider a solid-state drive!
+Capacity ranges from 500GB to 2TB.

 The Glyph Blackbox Plus is a rugged, portable hard drive that can keep up with you wherever you go.
-It's surrounded in rubber to protect from drops and has enough capacity for all your backups and then some.
-You get write speeds of up to 140MB/s from just 5400RPM, as well as a 3-year warranty in case anything goes wrong.
-It also features fan-free heat dissipation, so it's nice and quiet.
+It's surrounded by rubber to protect from drops and has enough capacity for all your backups and then some.
+You get write speeds of up to 140MB/s from just 5400RPM and It also features fan-free heat dissipation, so it's nice and quiet.

 With read and write speeds of up to 2,800MB/s and 2,300MB/s, respectively, this portable drive is perfect for videographers.
 It's designed for rendering and compiling high res photos and videos with up to 40Gb/s data transfer.
-It also looks like the Ferrari of external hard drives.
+Starting at 500GB and going up from there, it also looks like the Ferrari of external hard drives.

 SanDisk's Extreme 900 SSD is a powerhouse solid-state drive that offers up to nine times the transfer speeds of external hard drives.
 It's made of durable aluminum and rubber, and the solid-state core is shock-proof.
 So, this is far less likely to die on you should you drop it (compared to hard drives).